 Discussion:

-Option (A) looks pretty straightforward, but there’s a catch with this approach: this ContextAttribute was just introduced with H.248.1 Version 3, which is often not yet supported by existing H.248 profile as published by SDOs.
+Option (A) looks straightforward, but there’s an issue with this approach: the IEPS call indicator ContextAttribute was introduced in H.248.1 Version 3, which is not yet supported by existing H.248 profile as published by SDOs.

-For instance, there is reluctance (e.g., in case of the examples of clause I.1) to upgrade from H.248.1 Version 2 (as the core protocol baseline for these profiles) to Version 3, just due to the functionality associated with a single additional protocol element.
+For instance, there is reluctance (e.g., in case of the examples of clause I.1) to upgrade from H.248.1 Version 2 (as the core protocol baseline for these profiles) to Version 3, due to the functionality associated with a single additional protocol element.
 However, the introduction of H.248.1 V3 might be basically mitigated when a stepwise addition of V3 capabilities through profiles would be considered (“instead of the all or nothing approach”).
-Appendix III provides a more detailed discussion of such a phased proceeding.

 Appendix II Potential use cases with IEPS call indicator support